staeter/work-in-progress/dialogue.md

 # Dialogue

-This document is a first attempt at defining the requirements of Dialogue, an Inter Planetary Social Network.
+This document is a first attempt at defining the requirements of Dialogue, the social network of the future.
 It analyzes the benefits and limitations of existing social networks to build toward an extensive list of requirements.

 ## Core Principles

-Some of these core principles might be idealistic and unreachable but they serve as a north star.
+Some of these core principles might be idealistic, unreachable or vague but they serve as a north star.
 Every requirement and every feature has to be justified and can be debated relative to these principles.

-The 1-3 are philosophical, 4-9 social, 10-14 technical and 15-18 methodological.
+Each principle correspond to a specific idea and should not overlap with others.
+The 1-2 are philosophical, 3-9 social, 10-14 technical and 15-18 methodological.
+Apart from these groupings, they are sorted in no particular order.
+The numbers are only there for referencing sake.

 1. **Respectful**: Foster goodwill, empathy, openness and constructive communication.
-2. **Purposeful**: Encourage mindful and intentional technology use.
+2. **Progressive**: Foster optimistic visions and enable concrete actions toward humanity's collective future.
-3. **Progressive**: Foster optimistic visions and enable concrete actions toward humanity's collective future.
+3. **Purposeful**: Encourage mindful and intentional technology use.
-4. **Expressive**: Enable creative expression and knowledge sharing regardless of socio-economical background.
+4. **Expressive**: Provide spaces for creative expression and knowledge sharing and embrace diverse voices and experiences.
 5. **Collaborative**: Make working together on shared content as natural as working alone.
 6. **Democratic**: Make collective and democratic organizing and decision-making more efficient than centralized systems.
 7. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.